FH-Potsdam/urban-data-vis-cards-website/src/site/create.md

 <section class="section instructions-section">
 	<div>
 		<h2>8.
 Reflection cards</h2>
-		<p>To inspire the process, each group goes through the reflection cards, that are relevant for the selected dimensions.</p>
+		<p>To inspire the ideation process, each group goes through the reflection cards, that are relevant for the selected dimensions.
+On the dimension overview cards the colored circles highlight which consideration cards are relevant for each dimension.</p>
   </div>
 	<div>
 		<img src="/assets/img/instructions/8-considerations.jpg" alt="Introduction of workshop material" />